siyam04/important-commands/README.md

 ```
 ###### Set permissions
 ```
-GRANT ALL PRIVILEGES ON DATABASE dushanbe_DB TO postgres;
+GRANT ALL PRIVILEGES ON DATABASE postgres TO postgres;
 ```
 ###### Database list
 ```